Español

 Law Enforcement

-We work closely with the Grand Rapids Police Department, Kent County Sheriff’s Office, and the Wyoming Police Department by providing in-house offices for detectives who focus exclusively on suspected child sexual abuse.
+We work closely with all law enforcement agencies in Kent County and others across the State.
+The Grand Rapids Police Department, Kent County Sheriff’s Office, and Wyoming Public Safety detectives who focus exclusively on suspected child sexual abuse are housed at the Center.

 Children’s Protective Services (CPS)